wagesj45/gray-duck-mail/README.md

 ### Configuration

-Gray Duck Mail requires an external email account and a few [definied aliases](#Aliases) in order to function.
+Gray Duck Mail requires an external email account and a few [defined aliases](#aliases) in order to function.
 A discussion list functions by monitoring a given POP3 email account and processing each email by either relaying it to the discussion list members, or by analyzing a message's MIME headers and performing a moderation task.

 #### Base Email Account